INL/BlackLab/site/docs/guide/corpus-query-language.md

 Explaining regular expression syntax is beyond the scope of this document, but for a complete overview, see [regular-expressions.info](http://www.regular-expressions.info/).

-::: details Escaping and raw strings
+::: details Escaping and literal strings
 To find characters with special meaning in a regular expression, such as the period, you need to escape them with a backslash:

     [lemma='etc\.']

-Alternatively, you can use a "raw string" by prefixing the string with an `r`:
+Alternatively, you can use a "literal string" by prefixing the string with an `l`:

-    [lemma=r'etc.']
+    [lemma=l'etc.']
 :::

 #### Matching any token